ronnytorresmtz/route-measures/README.md

         $origin: pair of geo-coordinates (longitude, latitude)

-        $token: token access from your Mapbox Account
+        $token: access token from your Mapbox Account

+### Aditional comments

+- Show distance and duration of the route as IndexField and DetailField

+Any suggestion is welcome